 - Providing logistical support outside of regularly scheduled laboratory classes for setup and teardown of weekly laboratories.

-- Preparation and grading of weekly pre-lab and in-class practical assessment (these are edited and approved by the course instructor).
+- Preparation and grading of weekly pre-lab and in-class assessment.

-- Assist in proctoring midterm and final exams for lectures and labs.
+- Assist in preparation, proctoring, set-up/tear-down, and grading of midterm and final exams for lectures and labs.

-- Maintaining 2 office hours regularly per week for undergraduates to seek assistance with assignments, lab reports, and preparation for examinations, for the lecture and laboratory courses to which the GA is assigned.
+- Maintaining 2 office hours (online only) per week for undergraduates to seek assistance with assignments, lab reports, and preparation for examinations, for the lecture and laboratory courses to which the GA is assigned.

 - Provide mentorship for our undergraduates, and to serve as role models for our students.